evmnow/sdk/README.md

 # @evmnow/sdk

-Resolve complete contract metadata for any EVM contract from multiple sources — curated repository, on-chain `contractURI` (ERC-7572), and Sourcify + NatSpec — merged into a single document.
+Resolve complete contract metadata for any EVM contract from multiple sources — curated repository, on-chain `contractURI` (ERC-7572), Sourcify + NatSpec, and ERC-2535 diamond facets — merged into a single document.

 ## Install